Ketan356102/FinLock/README.md

 - Client: React.js, Material-UI, DevExtreme
 - Server: Node.js, Express.js
 - Database: MongoDB Atlas
 - Testing: Postman or Thunder Client

+## Contributions
+Contributions are welcome!
+If you find any bugs or want to enhance the app, feel free to open issues or submit pull requests.
+Please make sure to follow the coding standards and guidelines.

+Happy coding!
+If you have any questions or need assistance, don't hesitate to reach out.